-I am a postdoctoral research fellow in the Rastle lab at Royal Holloway, University of London, England.
-My research interests revolve around memory and learning.
-In particular, I am interested in how we learn and forget, and in how these processes are influenced by the context in which new information is encountered, our prior knowledge, and the properties of the information we are trying to learn.
-I am also curious about how all these things change as we age.
+My research revolves around the study of language and memory.
+I am interested in how we learn and forget, how these processes are shaped by the context in which we encounter new information, our existing knowledge, and the characteristics of the material we’re trying to learn.
+I am also curious about how these mechanisms evolve as we age.

-My current line of research explores how children acquire meaningful morphological information through reading.
+Presently, I am a postdoctoral research fellow in the Rastle lab at Royal Holloway, University of London, England.
+My current line of research explores how children acquire morphological regularities through exposure to text and how this knowledge contributes to their reading proficiency.
 This project is a collaboration with Kathy Rastle, Marc Brysbaert, and Marco Marelli.

 I did my PhD at Macquarie University and University of Potsdam through the IDEALAB PhD programme.
 This work examined neural and behavioural underpinnings of encoding and consolidation in learning of novel words in one’s first and later acquired languages.
 I was supervised by Audrey Bürki, Lyndsey Nickels, and Paul Sowman.